 Make sure to shop around for good deals at different banks!

 Before your paycheck hits your bank account, a portion of it can go into savings.
 This can usually be set up directly in your bank app.
-Make sure the bank won’t charge unreasonable fees for an extra account.
+Make sure the bank won’t charge unreasonable for an extra account.

 Another fun idea for saving is to download a round-up app, which sets aside spare change from every purchase.
 For example, if you spend £5.20, the app will send 80p to your savings.